-Our Happy Melly team (which currently takes care of both the Management 3.0 and the other Happy Melly brands) had a fascinating series of discussions recently.
+Our Management 3.0 team had a fascinating series of discussions recently.
 We talked about our core values, and we made some important decisions!

 Like an infant not being aware of its personality, a startup cannot properly articulate its culture and values.
 Sure, you can be smart enough to describe your espoused values, but your enacted values will have to emerge over time — they are not designed upfront.
 And the culture and values of a startup can be in a state of flux for awhile.